redtree43/personal-portfolio/README.md

 # <a id="Inspiration"></a>Inspiration

 ## Tagline
 My tagline is "I’m a great believer in luck, and I find the harder I work the more I have of it.” which is a quote by Thomas Jefferson.
 I also considered "Take time to deliberate; but when the time for action arrives, stop thinking and go in."
-I wnated to include a quote that was based around being a good worker so that employers will think I'm a dedicated employee.
+I wanted to include a quote that was based around being a good worker so that employers will think I'm a dedicated employee.
 And Thomas Jefferson is someone everyone knows who has associations with excellence and achievement.

 ## Ian Enders
 My primary inspiration for my website was the personal portfolio of Ian Enders.
 It is a simple, one page design that really catches the eye when you see it.
 It uses limited content to have more impact with the content available.